 For our final example, we consider an expression language that supports exceptions and interrupts.
 Whereas for our previous examples the semantics was expressed using the partiality monad, for this language the appropriate setting is a non-determinism monad.
 The resulting compiler calculation demonstrates that our monadic methodology is not specific to non-total languages, but can also be used to calculate compilers for languages with other forms of effects.
+Moreover, we also show how the non-determinism and partiality monads can be combined, which allows compilers to be calculated for languages that are both non-total and non-deterministic.

-4.1 Syntax and semantics
+4.1 Syntax and Semantics